sensible-hq/sensible-docs/internal-doc-guidelines.md

-- **automatic build** -  Let's use Travis or similar tool to automate calling `make_docs.sh` whenever there's a commit to main in this repo.
+- **automatic build** -  Let's use GH actions/husky/or similar tools to automate `make_docs.sh` whenever there's a commit to main in this repo.